artifacthub/hub/docs/olm_annotations.md

 This annotation allows recommending other related packages.
 Recommended packages will be featured in the package detail view in Artifact Hub.

+- **artifacthub.io/screenshots** *(yaml string, see example below)*

+This annotation can be used to provide some screenshots that will be featured in the package detail view in Artifact Hub.

 ## Example

 Artifact Hub annotations in `CSV` file: